maxammann/maplibre-architecture/Releasing-Mapbox-GL-for-iOS.md

 1. If necessary, update [the screenshot](https://github.com/mapbox/mapbox-gl-native/blob/master/ios/screenshot.png).
 1. Update the version [in the podspec](https://github.com/mapbox/mapbox-gl-native/blob/master/ios/MapboxGL.podspec#L4).
   - Use `ios-vX.Y.Z` for stable releases to provide smaller, non-symbolicated downloads.
   - Add the `-symbols` suffix when using intermediary dev releases to gather useful crash info (e.g. `ios-vX.Y.Z-pre.1-symbols`).
-This causes the larger, symbolicated install to be integrated into the project.
+This causes the larger, symbolicated install to be integrated into the integrating project.
 1. Push those two changes.
 1. Create a tag `ios-vX.Y.Z` and push the tag.
 1. Create and push a deploy commit with `git commit --allow-empty -m '[publish ios-vX.Y.Z]'`.